Quinn-Donnelly/QuinnGetsSassy/README.md

 ## Bugs / Features / Discussion

 Feel free to open up an issue for discussion and have a chat with me!
+Or go to my contact page on my [website](https://quinn-donnelly.github.io/QuinnGetsSassy/contact)